 - Identify opportunities for joint working amongst networks

 - Develop links and meaningful working relationships with local patient representation groups, PALS, commissioners, governors and LCO

 - Represent the views of local people to improve and influence local services

 - Report to the Healthwatch Rochdale board on a quarterly basis.

 - Advise on the Enter and View programme to monitor quality of local services.

 Chair of the Healthwatch Rochdale Advisory Group, Karen Kelland, said: "Patients and users of health and social care services want safe, compassionate and joined up care.
 Our independent group aims to ensure patients make a difference to the quality of care provided.
 There have been many changes in recents years and they can make services more difficult to use and confusing.
 We are here to listen to your experiences which are so important in maintaining and improving these services.
 We look forward to hearing from you".

-The closing date for applications to be submitted is 5pm Friday 30th October 2020.
 For further information contact Healthwatch Rochdale on 01706 249 575 and ask to speak with Kate Jones, Chief Executive Officer.